alessiodevoto/NeMo-Skills/docs/openmathinstruct2/inference.md

 cd ../../../
 ```

 Now we have a fp8 quantised checkpoint, so we can build our engine.
 Note, there is an open issue in using fp8 kv cache for this model so we do not use this.
 If you do not use ReDrafter, set `--max_num_tokens 1000`.
-This is related to the chunked context is incompatible currently with ReDrafter/Medusa.
+This is related to the chunked context which is incompatible currently with ReDrafter.
 ```
+# Build the engine
 trtllm-build --checkpoint_dir OpenMath-Nemotron-14B-Kaggle-fp8-ckpt \
     --output_dir OpenMath-Nemotron-14B-Kaggle-fp8-trtllm \
     --gemm_plugin  auto \